Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Introduction

 \section{Introduction}

 We consider quantum speedup for solving computational problems of size $L$ bits, such as the factoring problem (for which $L$ is the size of the number to be factored) and the search problem ($L$ is the size of the solution space).
 In the well-known quantum algorithms of Shor \cite{Shor,EJ} and Grover \cite{Grover}, such problems are solved using quantum computers whose number of qubits ${\cal L} \geq L$ \cite{Shor,EJ,Grover,NC}.
 Since quantum speedup becomes relevant for large $L$, such quantum computers are many-body quantum systems with a large number of qubits ${\cal L}$.
-Since there are many types (and corresponding measures or indices) of entanglement for many-body systems \cite{Bennett,miyake,SM02,Meyer_Wallach,Stockton,Syljuasen,Verstraete, MSS05,SS05}, it is interesting to explore which types of entanglement are relevant to large quantum speedup over classical computations \cite{PP,JL,Vidal,US04,OL,SSB04,SSB05,conjecture}.
+Since there are many types (and corresponding measures or indices) of entanglement for many-body systems \cite{Bennett,miyake,SM02,Meyer_Wallach,Stockton,Syljuasen,Verstraete, MSS05,SS05}, it is interesting to determine which types of entanglement are relevant to a large quantum speedup over classical computations \cite{PP,JL,Vidal,US04,OL,SSB04,SSB05,conjecture1,conjecture2}.

-This issue has been studied extensively, particularly on Shor's factoring algorithm \cite{Shor,EJ} and Grover's quantum search algorithm \cite{Grover}.
-For example, Parker and Plenio demonstrated that the bipartite entanglement as measured by the logarithmic negativity is an intrinsic part of Shor's algorithm \cite{PP}.
-Shimoni, Shapiro and Biham showed that highly entangled states are generated in both algorithms \cite{SSB04,SSB05}.
-Or\'us and Latorre studied scaling of entanglement in three algorithms including Shor's and Grover's \cite{OL}.
+This issue has been studied extensively, particularly in Shor's factoring algorithm \cite{Shor,EJ} and Grover's quantum search algorithm \cite{Grover}.
+For example, Parker and Plenio demonstrated that bipartite entanglement as measured by the logarithmic negativity is an intrinsic part of Shor's algorithm \cite{PP}.
+Shimoni et al. showed that highly entangled states are generated in both algorithms \cite{SSB04,SSB05}.
+Or\'us and Latorre studied the scaling of entanglement in three algorithms including Shor's and Grover's \cite{OL}.

 For general algorithms, a few necessary conditions were derived for computational speedup over classical computations.
-Jozsa and Linden showed that for exponential speedup a state is necessary which cannot be factored into a direct product of states of at most a constant number of qubits \cite{JL}.
-Vidal showed that a necessary condition for exponential speedup is that the amount of the bipartite entanglement between one part and the rest of the qubits increases with $L$ \cite{Vidal}.
+Jozsa and Linden showed that, for exponential speedup, a state that cannot be factored into a direct product of states of at most a constant number of qubits is necessary \cite{JL}.
+Vidal showed that a necessary condition for exponential speedup is that the amount of bipartite entanglement between one part and the rest of the qubits should increase with $L$ \cite{Vidal}.